ovh/docs/pages/web_cloud/web_hosting/github_integration_webhosting/guide.en-asia.md

 - Go to the `Web Cloud`{.action} tab.
 - Select your web hosting plan in the `Hosting plans`{.action} section on the left.
 - Click on the `Multisite`{.action} tab.
-- In the table that appears, identify the row corresponding to the directory you want to associate with Git.
+- In the table that appears, identify the row corresponding to the directory you want to associate with GitHub.
 - Click on the button `...`{.action} then select `Link Git`{.action}.

 ![Multisite](/pages/assets/screens/control_panel/product-selection/web-cloud/web-hosting/multisite/link-git.png){.thumbnail}

-The Git association form is displayed.
+The GitHub association form is displayed.
 There are several elements that need to be configured:

 - SSH key
 - GitHub repository